Candy Crush maker King Digital shares sour in market debut

 The stock's less-than-impressive debut will be noted by youthful rivals such as San Francisco-based Kabam and Kixeye, known for strategy games like "Kingdoms of Camelot" and "War Commander", which are looking to make market listings or secure new financing.

-King has no debt and generated positive cash flow from operations for each of the last nine years.
+However, unlike most other tech companies that have gone public recently, King is profitable, has no debt and generated positive cash flow from operations for each of the last nine years.
 It posted profit before tax of $714.3 million in 2013.

 Apax will retain a 44.2 percent stake in the company, if underwriters fully exercise their option to buy shares.